Cash Back vs. Travel Rewards Credit Card

 While travel rewards and cash back can both provide big benefits, it's important to consider the work involved in redeeming rewards.
 For example, travel rewards may have blackout dates that make it hard to use them during peak periods, such as during the holidays.
 In addition, travel rewards credit cards often offer special bonuses for certain kinds of spending during specific times of the year.

 Maximizing your rewards means you'll need to make a habit of monitoring your credit card issuer's time-sensitive offers.
 And if you don't choose to use your rewards for travel, you'll want to consider how best to spend them.
-In some cases, that could mean making purchases through your credit card issuer's online shopping portal.
+In some cases, that could mean making purchases through an online shopping portal if your credit card issuer provides one.

 If keeping up to date with your issuer's special programs seems like too much legwork, a cash back credit card might be right for you.
 Cash back rewards can typically be redeemed as a statement credit or direct deposit, which, for some, may feel simpler to track.